jantman/awslimitchecker/docs/source/development.rst

    ``service_name`` class attribute.
 3. Add an import line for the new service in ``awslimitchecker/services/__init__.py``.
 4. Write at least high-level tests; TDD is greatly preferred.
-5. Implement all abstract methods from :py:class:`~awslimitchecker.services.base.AwsService`.
+5. Implement all abstract methods from :py:class:`~awslimitchecker.services.base._AwsService`.
 6. Test your code; 100% test coverage is expected, and mocks should be using ``autospec`` or ``spec_set``.
 7. TBD - write integration tests.
 8. Run all tox jobs, or at least one python version, docs and coverage.